richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The remainder of this book presents a series of parametric design patterns of increasing complexity followed by exemplar case studies that refl ect the potential of the associated patterns.
 The book ends with a discussion of the future of parametric design and its potential to form a language of design.
 The afterword by Brian Johnson closes the discussion with advice on how to craft new solutions, based on knowledge gleaned from this book.
 [3_9-10]

+Parametrics is more about an attitude of mind than any particular software application.
+It has its roots in mechanical design, as such, for architects it is borrowed thought and technology.
+It is a way of thinking that some designers may find alien, but the first requirement is an attitude of mind that seeks to express and explore relationship[4_1-2]

+Integrated design teams make simultaneous, interrelated design decisions across disciplines and project phases.
+Such decisions concern interconnected subsystems with interfaces that propagate change through the overall system and allow the design team to create many design alternatives.
+In addition, investment in validation of design assumptions through analysis or simulation cycles can further reduce risks.[4_1-2]

+With parametric modeling, early design models become conceptually stronger than conventional CAD models and less constrained than building information models.
+Parameters express the concepts contained in these new models and give interactive behaviour to building components and systems.
+This means a change in how tools need to support design activities.
+For example tools like Bentley Systems' GenerativeComponents offer a fluid transition between a CAD-like modeling-based design approach on one side and a scripting-based design approach on the other side.
+These new parametric systems support a shift from one-off CAD-modeling to thinking in and working with geometric concepts and behaviour.
+Instead of building a single solution, designers explore an entire parametrically described solution space.[4_1-2]

 ### 复杂系统（complex system）